-I am a counsellor and psychotherapist offering therapeutic support to individuals who are 16 and over.
+I am a psychotherapist and counsellor offering therapeutic support to individuals who are 16 and over.

 Clients often come with a range of issues including family relationships, gender identity, employment difficulties, bereavement, eating disorders, loss and relationship difficulties.